-Low income families can get help paying for, or free, infant as well as baby car seats.
-There are several places to turn to for assistance.
-Free car seat assistance programs are provided by government social service offices to local Safe Kids coalitions, police departments, automobile manufacturers including Toyota, corporations and charities.
+Learn how low income families can get a free car seat for their baby or infant.
+The are several places to turn to for assistance.
+Free car seat assistance programs are provided by government social service offices, local Safe Kids coalitions, police departments, automobile manufacturers including Toyota, corporations and charities.
 The goal is to ensure that the newborn baby or infant is safe.
 Find where to get a free car seat near you below.

-Note many of the programs focus on low income parents and/or single mothers.
+Note that many of the programs focus on low income parents, households living in poverty and/or single mothers.
 In some cases the car seat is provided for free, and other agencies may sell them at a very low cost.
 There are also free government grants to help qualified low-income families pay for an infant car seat. he reason for these programs is to keep the child safe.

-A struggling household, or maybe even one run by single mom or dad, may be struggling with all of the expenses of raising a kid.
+A low to moderate income household, or maybe even one run by single mom or dad, may be struggling with all of the expenses of raising a kid.
 So the free car seat assistance programs are available to help offset some of the costs for the parent, and most importantly to keep the baby or infant safe.

 Where to get a free car seat near you for infants or newborns

 Unfortunately there is not one place to turn to.
-While these programs do exist, there are new guarantees that a parent will be able to get a forward or rear facing car seat or a cover for free.
+While these programs in most local communities do exist, there are never guarantees that a parent will be able to get a forward or rear facing car seat or a cover for free.
 Some of the places to turn to for information, or to apply, including the following.
 In addition to provide the car for free, many of the agencies will also show the parent how to install them, or provide a child seat cover or other accessories as well.

 Social service as well as DSS offices can serve as a resource.
-There are some states, including Texas, that have partnerships with charities, non-profits, and locations such as the Salvation Army.
+There are some states, including Texas as well as Florida, that have partnerships with charities, non-profits, and locations such as the Salvation Army.
 Together they may give free car seats for parents with newborns or infants.
 In general, the family needs to be very low income and/or in poverty.